Pupil Premium: How has it been used at Westbury-on-Severn CE Primary School?

 Impact of 1:1:

 - We have found that this additional time has accelerated the rate of progress that a child has made to their learning, and enabled the majority of those children receiving the 1:1 tuition, to reach at least age-related expectations by the time they leave Y6.
 If this is not the case, the support closes the gap between children with Pupil Premium and their peers.
-In previous years, the children receiving Pupil Premium allocation made significant progress progressing through 15.3points progress from KS1 in Reading, Writing and Maths combined (12points is expected) however, there were no children in Y6 in receipt of Pupil Premium during the 2015-2016 period.
+In previous years, the children receiving Pupil Premium allocation made significant progress progressing through 15.3points progress from KS1 in Reading, Writing and Maths combined (12points is expected).

 Small Group tuition: